Los Angeles Trust Litigation Lawyer

 4. Investigation and Discovery

-During this phase, both sides accumulate the evidence and witnesses that they plan to use during the trial if it ever occurs.
+During this phase, both sides gather evidence and witnesses that they plan to use during the trial if it ever occurs.
 It is your attorney’s job to determine the evidence that is necessary and how to obtain it.

 5. Settlement